shafi099/shafi099/README.md

 ![](https://komarev.com/ghpvc/?username=shafi099)
 ## About:ocean:

-- I'm a software developer with a passion for full stack development.
-I'm experienced in JavaScript, React, MongoDB, HTML, CSS, C, C++, SQL and Python, and I'm always learning new technologies and techniques to improve my skills.
+- Aspiring software developer with a passion for full stack development.
+Have Strong knowledge on JavaScript, React, MongoDB, HTML, CSS, C, C++, SQL and Python, and I'm always learning new technologies and techniques to improve my skills.

 ## Projects:wrench: